eshwarprasadS/Multi_Conditioned_Text_Generation/README.md

 The resulting dataset consisting of 38,714 posts is divided into two parts:
-• Training Data - 37,751 posts
+- Training Data - 37,751 posts
-• Inference Data - 963 posts
+- Inference Data - 963 posts

 Further, we use two methods to extract keyphrases for each post:
+- RAKE
+- KeyBERT